 40” x 46” x 4”

-Amusement Park, 1926 interrogates the intersection of nostalgia and systemic violence in American history.
-Presented in a faint, Impressionist style, the work at first suggests a serene amusement park scene framed in a classicized colonial style.
-Upon closer examination, however, hooded KKK figures occupy the Ferris wheel seats, while embers smolder on the ground—a haunting allusion to racial terror.
-Drawing on a 1926 photograph of a KKK amusement park, the piece juxtaposes aesthetic innocence with underlying violence.
-The custom frame, adorned with miniature nooses, subtly references colonial iconography, encouraging viewers to confront the cultural narratives that veil historical atrocities within idyllic imagery.
-Amusement Park, 1926 thus compels reflection on how visual nostalgia can obscure, yet also reveal, the fraught legacies embedded in American cultural memory.
+Amusement Park, 1926 interrogates the disturbing intersection of nostalgia, violence, and racial spectacle in American history.
+At first glance, the work presents a delicate, washed-out Impressionist rendering of an amusement park, framed in a classicized colonial style.
+Upon closer inspection, hooded KKK figures occupy the Ferris wheel, while embers smolder on the ground—a haunting allusion to racial terror.
+Based on a 1926 photograph by Clinton Rolfe documenting a KKK amusement park in Colorado, the piece juxtaposes aesthetic innocence with systemic brutality, exposing how visual nostalgia not only veils historical atrocities but also reinforces their place within cultural memory.

 Amusement Park, 1926